GenomicDataInfrastructure/oneplusmg-framework/pages/national-implementation.md

 ### [Description of National Mirror Groups status and recommendations](https://zenodo.org/records/14001481)

-This deliverable presents the results of the first activities of National Mirror Group (NMG) support of the GDI project.
-The activities are classified as follows:1) Analysis of the NMG status in collaboration with ELIXIR and 2) Fostering participation and capacity-building actions.
+This deliverable presents the results of the first activities of National Mirror Group support of the GDI project.
+The activities are classified as follows: 1) Analysis of the NMG status in collaboration with ELIXIR and 2) Fostering participation and capacity-building actions.

 ## National implementations